istio/istio/tools/README.md

 $ ./install/updateVersion.sh # This step is only needed when using Istio from source.
 ```
 Follow the steps in the [Developer Guide](https://github.com/istio/istio/blob/master/DEV-GUIDE.md) to build the `istioctl` binary.
-Make the kubectl binary executable.
+Make the istioctl binary executable.
 ```
 $ chmod +x ./istioctl
 ```